Skip to main content

 It all starts with knowing what you have.

-Data discovery for cloud storage
+Use Data Discovery for secure cloud storage

 The amount of personal data you store, how long you store it and who has access to it are all factors that increase your risk of a data breach – especially with cloud solutions.
 Make an inventory of the personal data you have collected from your customers and employees, and make sure to clean it up.

 Doing this manually across all cloud solutions and local file storage that your company uses is probably not realistic or very efficient as it would be too time consuming and subject to error.
-With a data discovery tool, you can use AI and machine learning to create a data inventory in a few minutes.
+With a Data Discovery tool, you can use AI and machine learning to create a data inventory in a few minutes.

 Sebastian Allerelli